+The way the file works to make the graphs is illustrated in the screenshot below.
+You should first set up a set of dates that work with the different downloads.
+In this case.
 The good news about the German merchant electricity prices is that you can press a button in the website page that is titled “Read All” After pressing this button, the merchant prices, the gas prices and the exchange rates should automatically be read in.
 You can then look at the graph of electricity and gas prices as well as the implied heat rate.

 Case Study on German Prices

 The German prices demonstrate the effect of renewables on electricity prices.
 You can look at the relationship between gas prices and electricity prices.
 First note that the strong correlation between gas and electric.
 Next look at the heat rate and the change in the relationship.
 One of the reasons for the declining heat rates is probably the increased renewables.
 Maybe also the declining demand.

 Lack of Transparency in EEX and German Prices